Insider Buying Validates The Undervaluation We Are Seeing In Gear Energy

 Source: Canadian Insiders

-The recent insider purchases go to highlight what the most informed people in Gear thinks about the current share price.
+The recent insider purchases go to highlight what the most informed people in Gear think about the current share price.
 Our model shows that Gear is currently trading at less than 4x EV/DACF, and trades at 2x EV/DACF 2018 estimates if WTI averages $60/bbl.

-We think there are many ways to highlight the undervaluation in Gear such as the recent article written by fellow Seeking Alpha contributor, Laurentian Research.
+We think there are many ways to highlight the undervaluation in Gear such as the recent article written by fellow Seeking Alpha contributor Laurentian Research.
 But the best show of confidence is when insiders buy the stock, which is what we saw over the last month.

 Fundamentals